williamDunn/Notes/Languages/Shell/README.md

 ~ ~ ~ ~ ~ ~ ~ ~

-**<** : takes the standard input from file on right and inputs it into the program on the left
+**<** : takes the standard input from file on right and inputs it into the program on the left (redirects input into a command)
 -  cat < lakes.txt

 ~ ~ ~ ~ ~ ~ ~ ~